 - Faster onboarding of new hires.
 By understanding where to go and having all the necessary instructions, new employees quickly acquire knowledge, skills, and behaviors and become effective members of the company.

 - Better employee efficiency.
-Training manuals help employees grow and improve in their jobs.
+Employee training manuals help teams grow and improve in their jobs.
 They ensure that employees don’t miss crucial instructions.
 Step by step, people achieve their goals quicker.

 - Higher employee retention.
 When employees face issues at work, feel embarrassed to ask for help and have no job aids to engage with, they get frustrated and disengaged.
-By having the information they need, employees can find solutions and work out issues on their own, boosting their satisfaction.
+A good training manual provides all the information they need, so employees can find solutions and work issues out on their own, boosting their satisfaction.

 - Less employee workload.
 Providing employees all the necessary guidance means keeping managers and HR specialists from having to answer the same questions over and over again.
 They can use this time for more important tasks, like developing business strategies or recruiting new talents.

 - Fewer costly mistakes.
 Noncompliance with rules may cost you a fortune.
 If an invoice isn’t sent correctly, for instance, your company won’t receive needed funds.
 You can minimize this risk by having all your procedures documented in a training manual.

 What Should Be Included in a Training Manual